-(1) Adult: One tablet or one spray sublingually
+(1) Adult: 0.4 mg sublingually (one tablet or one spray)

 - (a) Repeat in 3 to 5 minutes if chest pain persists. - (b) Maximum of three doses (a combination of patient-administered and EMTadministered) of nitroglycerin - (2) Pediatric: (nitroglycerin contraindicated for children under age 13) - Additional doses may be administered with medical consultation.